14mohamad/barber4u-booking-app/readme.md

 - Inefficient management
 - Poor customer experience

-Barber4U solves this by enabling customers to easily book appointments and allowing barbers and managers to efficiently manage schedules and operations.  [oai_citation:0‡מסמך ייזום (PID).pdf](sediment://file_0000000027f471f4816125cd9253878c)
+Barber4U solves this by enabling customers to easily book appointments and allowing barbers and managers to efficiently manage schedules and operations.

 ---